Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

    for a given address:port pair.
-- `reuseport` instructs to create an individual listening socket for each worker process, allowing a kernel to distribute incoming connections between worker processes
+- `reuseport` instructs to create an individual listening socket for each worker process, which allows a kernel to distribute incoming connections between worker processes

 This value can be set to `off`, thus disabling